 EMBARK gives students entering engineering a chance to come to campus a few days early to get a head start acclimating to campus before the traditional University move-in date.
 During EMBARK, students have the opportunity to meet other incoming engineering students, make connections with advisors, have lunch with departmental contacts, and participate in social events.

 SOS is an overnight retreat for the aspiring engineer.
 Workshops include topics of communication, entrepreneurship, time management, interviewing skills, team building, campus involvement, alternative careers, and résumé writing.
-SOS is supported by corporate friends and alumni of MEP including Navistar Inc., Lab 126 (Amazon.com), R&G Engineering, and Lockheed Martin.
-Typically, 40 students and 20 alumni attend.
-MEP alumni coordinate the event and arrange several workshops in which students participate.
-This retreat helps MEP students and alumni create mentoring-type relationships.
+SOS is supported by corporate friends and alumni of MEP.
+Typically, 40-50 students and up to 20 alumni attend.
+Alumni coordinate the event and arrange several workshops in which students participate.
+This retreat helps students and alumni network, share stories, and create mentoring-type relationships.